Nicolò Barella: 2024–25

 On 30 August 2024, he scored his first goal of the 2024–25 season with a spectacular volley in a 4-0 home win against Atalanta.
 In the 2024–25 UEFA Champions League, he was assigned the official Player of the Match award twice, against Manchester City in Matchday 1 and Young Boys in Matchday 3.
 He reached the final again (the second in three year), where Inter suffered the heaviest defeat in the history of the competition's finals, losing 5–0 to PSG.
+He was included again in the Team of the Year, extending the streak to 7 in a row.

 After the Champions League final, Barella made his debut with Inter in the new-format FIFA Club World Cup, assisting Lautaro Martínez from a corner in the second match, a 2–1 win against Urawa Red Diamonds.
 Inter, however, were eliminated by Fluminense in the round of 16.

 2025–26

 On 25 October 2025, Barella made his 300th appearance for Inter in all competitions.
+During the 2025–26 season, Barella faced criticism in the Italian media for a perceived decline in form, with reports highlighting a drop in his attacking output and questioning his recent performances for both Inter and the Italy national team.
+His form was reported to have improved towards the closing stages of the campaign, with Italian media noting a recovery after an underwhelming start to 2026, as he went on to win his third Scudetto and his third Coppa Italia with the club at the end of the season.